-If you use wood packaging products other than paper for your pet food product, check that the wood packaging meets the phytosanitary requirements of the destination country.
-Some countries may require you to treat the wood packaging to make sure it's free of pests and diseases.
+If you use wood packaging products – other than paper – for your export meat product, check that your wood packaging meets the phytosanitary requirements of the destination country.
+Most countries require you to treat your wood packaging to make sure it's free of pests and diseases.

-When MPI is satisfied that your pet food products comply with all of the requirements and standards, we issue the official assurance (export certificate) through E-cert.
+When MPI is satisfied that your meat products comply with all requirements and standards, we issue the official assurance (export certificate) through E-cert.

 The official assurance can be provided for your consignment in various ways.
-Check the OMAR for your destination country and the official assurances programme.
+Check the OMAR of your destination country and the Official Assurances Programme for more information.

 When to alert MPI

-As an exporter you're responsible for telling MPI within 24 hours if your pet food for export:
+As an exporter you have a legal responsibility to tell MPI within 24 hours if your meat products for export:

-- fails to meet the relevant Overseas Market Access Requirements (OMARs)
+- fail to meet relevant Overseas Market Access Requirements (OMARs)

 Who to contact

-If you have questions about exporting pet food products, email firstname.lastname@example.org
+If you have questions about exporting meat products, email firstname.lastname@example.org.